The Best Attractions in Langkawi

 The drive from the beach to the park was already overwhelming.

-We arrived to a view of limestone rocks and Thailand in the distance.
+We arrived at a view of limestone rocks and Thailand in the distance.

 The first stop was a fish farm.
 That wasn’t really our thing, but good.
 We would also have lunch here later.